The “Hope” of the Hopeless

 Next, we hear the Princess Leia theme for the first time (courtesy of composer John Williams), but it doesn’t last long, as the princess herself is brought before Lord Vader to face the music.
 Leia insists she was on a diplomatic mission to Alderaan, her home planet, while Vader points an ominous, black-gloved finger at the girl and shouts, “You are part of the Rebel Alliance and a traitor – take her away!”

 Again, Vader’s voice soars to a crescendo of impotent rage and fury at the petite, five-foot-nothing Leia.
 Talk about a height advantage, this guy is impatience personified.
 I wonder how he would react if he knew that little Leia was, in reality, his own daughter!
-(Ah, but we’re getting ahead of ourselves …) The princess is banished forthwith to one of the Death Star’s many prison cells to be, how shall one put it, “interrogated.”
+(Ah, but we’re getting ahead of ourselves, aren’t we?)
+The feisty princess is banished forthwith to one of the Death Star’s many prison cells to be, how shall one put it, “interrogated.”

 Paradox in Paradise

 This smacks of a similar incident in Lawrence of Arabia, where the title character and Farraj, one of his native servant boys, reach the Suez Canal.
 On the other side of the ridge, a British soldier shouts at them: “Who are you?
 WHO ARE YOU?”
 That soldier was none other than director Lean himself, in a brief bit.
-I seriously doubt that Lucas was the one who provided the voice of the guy in the desert yelling “Hey” (glad you asked: it was Anthony Daniels), but it’s a nice touch nonetheless.
+I seriously doubt that Lucas was the one who provided the voice of Threepio in the desert yelling “Hey!”
+(Glad you asked: it was Anthony Daniels).
+Still, it’s a nice touch nonetheless.

-The huge transport lumbers across the desert surface, slowly but surely, with the music mimicking that same lumbering quality.
-It could be a stand-in for Terry Gilliam’s gigantic traveling-circus wagon, last seen in The Imaginarium of Doctor Parnassus, but in point of fact it’s hard to predict what was on Gilliam’s mind at the time, it being entirely unpredictable at best.
+The huge transport lumbers across the desert surface, slowly but steadily, with deadening music mimicking that same lumbering quality.
+It could be a stand-in for Terry Gilliam’s gigantic traveling-circus wagon, last seen in The Imaginarium of Doctor Parnassus (2009), but in point of fact it’s hard to predict what was on Gilliam’s mind at the time, it being entirely unpredictable at best.

 At last, we are introduced to our hero Luke, a geeky, cheerful lad of post-adolescent age who’s stuck on his Uncle Owen (Phil Brown) and Aunt Beru’s (Shelagh Fraser) cheerless farm.
-This is where we hear the name “Biggs” mentioned, just before Luke takes the two droids back to his place for proper grooming.
-Audiences unfamiliar with the original script may be perplexed at the mention of his name, a character that doesn’t appear until the last 15 minutes of the picture and is promptly never heard from again.
+This is where we hear the name “Biggs” mentioned, just before Luke takes the two droids back to his place for proper grooming and cleaning (Uncle Owen barters with a belligerent Jawa for their ownership).
+Audiences unfamiliar with the original script may be perplexed at the mention of Biggs’ name, a character that doesn’t appear until the last 15 minutes of the picture and is promptly never heard from again.

-It’s my learned opinion, fellow sci-fi fanatics, that if maverick filmmaker Mr. Lucas ever had plans to release this lost footage in the first place, he surely would have done so by now.
-Still, the rumor persists and continues to be one of those ongoing paradoxes associated with the series from time immemorial.
-Perhaps with the Disney Studio’s acquisition of the financially lucrative franchise we may yet be treated to this innocuous little side episode.
+It’s my learned opinion, fellow sci-fi fanatics, that if maverick filmmaker Mr. George Lucas ever had plans to release this lost footage in the first place, he surely would have done so by now.
+Yet, the rumor persists and continues to be one of those ongoing paradoxes associated with the series from time immemorial.
+Perhaps with the Disney Studio’s acquisition of the financially lucrative franchise we may yet be treated to this innocuous little side episode, even as part of the deleted scenes.
 Until then, let’s hope it’s worth the wait!

 Uncle Ben’s Converted Lightsaber